Impact of Strategic Sampling and Supervision Policies on Semi-supervised Learning: Experiments and Results

 { }

-\subsubsection{Performance of different pre-trained encoders.}
+\subsubsection{Performance of different pre-trained encoders}

-We perform extensive experiments on the effect of different pre-trained encoders for the different labelled set selection strategies.
+We perform extensive experiments on the effect of different pre-trained encoders for strategic sampling.
 Table \ref{tab_encoder_ablation} presents the results for ResNet-18/34/50/101/152 \cite{resnet}, VGG-16/19 \cite{vgg}, DenseNet-161/169/121 \cite{densenet}, GoogleNet \cite{googlenet} and MobileNetv2 \cite{mobilenetv2}.
 All these experiments are done on both imbalanced and balanced splits.
-For fairness and simplicity, all the experiments in this table use K-Means as the clustering algorithm on the final embeddings.
-As we observe from this table, larger encoders like ResNet-50 and DenseNet-201 show the best results for CIFAR-10, with 26.00\% and 28.79\% accuracy on the imbalanced and balanced splits respectively.
-However, for CIFAR-100, comparatively smaller encoders like ResNet-18 and ResNet-34 generate better labelled sets with accuracies of 13.12\% and 14.30\% respectively.
+For fairness and simplicity, all the experiments in this table use K-means as the clustering algorithm on the final embeddings.
+As we observe from this table, larger encoders like ResNet-50 and DenseNet-201 show the best results for CIFAR-10, with 26.00\% and 28.79\% accuracy on the imbalanced and balanced splits, respectively.
+However, for CIFAR-100, comparatively smaller encoders like ResNet-18 and ResNet-34 generate better-labelled sets with accuracies of 13.12\% and 14.30\%, respectively.
 For SVHN and STL-10, smaller encoders like ResNet18 and ResNet34 show strong performance for both datasets.
-However, the best performance on the balanced split for SVHN and STL-10 is observed with comparatively larger VGG16 and ResNet101 encoders respectively.
-For SVHN, labelled set selection shows improvements over random sampling by 4.24\% and 0.42\% for the imbalanced and balanced splits, respectively.
-One unexpected observation for SVHN comes from the fact that the imbalanced split performs better than the balanced split for both random sampling and the labelled set selection methods.
-This indicates that depending on the complexity and distribution of the dataset some classes might require more labelled samples than others, and a balanced split is not always optimal.
-This once again shows the importance of the proposed labelled set selection that samples the most diverse samples over the entire unlabelled set.
+However, the best performance on the balanced split for SVHN and STL-10 is observed with comparatively larger VGG16 and ResNet101 encoders, respectively.
+For SVHN, strategic sampling shows improvements over random sampling by 4.24\% and 0.42\% for the imbalanced and balanced splits, respectively.
+One unexpected observation for SVHN comes from the fact that the imbalanced split performs better than the balanced split for both random sampling and strategic sampling.
+This indicates that depending on the complexity and distribution of the dataset, some classes might require more labelled samples than others, and a balanced split is not always optimal.
+This once again shows the importance of the proposed strategic sampling that samples the most diverse samples over the entire unlabelled set.
 For STL-10, the imbalanced and balanced splits show 0.87\% and 4.02\% improvements over random sampling.
+The most important observation from this table is that almost all the encoders for every setting outperform the random sampling by a notable margin.
+Although the choice of encoders dictates the best accuracy for different datasets and settings, using any encoder with the strategic sampling strategy can provide tangible improvements.